 Questions left unanswered are shown in yellow.
 If your child’s row ends abruptly with yellow, your child ran out of time and failed to answer the questions at the end of the test.

 By doing monthly tests, children acclimatise to the difficult work and exam conditions, and learn the pace at which they should be working.
 By the end of the year, we aim to eliminate all yellow from the chart.

-These dates are subject to change due to COVID-19 restrictions.
+These dates are subject to change.
 Please get in touch for further details.